Rajaratnam sentencing may be a fight to the death

 Prosecutors said a 19-1/2 to 24-1/2 year term, reflecting nonbinding federal sentencing guidelines, is appropriate for Rajaratnam, a Sri Lankan-born former billionaire whom they called "the modern face of illegal insider trading."

-A Manhattan jury convicted Rajaratnam in May on 14 criminal counts for trading on tips from bankers, company directors and traders in eBay Inc (EBAY.O), Goldman Sachs Group Inc (GS.N), Intel Corp (INTC.O) and other stocks, netting an illicit profit of $63.8 million over seven years.
+A Manhattan jury convicted Rajaratnam in May on 14 criminal counts for trading on tips from bankers, company directors and traders in eBay Inc, Goldman Sachs Group Inc, Intel Corp and other stocks, netting an illicit profit of $63.8 million (39.4 million pounds) over seven years.

 Rajaratnam's lawyers asked for a term "substantially below" the guidelines range, citing their 54-year-old client's otherwise "exemplary" life and philanthropic efforts, and the "unique constellation of ailments ravaging his body."
 A long prison term, they said, would amount to a "death sentence."

-There is no parole in the federal prison system, though a sentence can be reduced by 15 percent for good behavior.
+There is no parole in the federal prison system, though a sentence can be reduced by 15 percent for good behaviour.

 ARITHMETIC FETISH